 Though proved time and again that what we have learned from history is that we do not learn from history.
 There remain some imperative lessons to be learned from the Holocaust.
 First and foremost is the collective and individual responsibility to stand in front of atrocities.
 Albeit wished by a majority but closing your eyes to mayhems would not make them go away.
 In the words of Elie Wiesel, a Holocaust survivor, and a renounced activist:

 “ We must take sides.
 Neutrality helps the oppressor, never the victim.
 Silence encourages the tormentor, never the tormented.”

 The Holocaust happened not only because of a systematic and organized persecution of the government but also because of the silence of many which gave it way.
 Silence often perpetuates matter.
-Any idea whose foundations rests of stereotyping and prejudice can end up in consternations as mountainous as the Holocaust.
+Any idea whose foundations rests on stereotyping and prejudice can end up in consternation as mountainous as the Holocaust.
 Holocaust is the last century’s most pronounced reminder for the world to come to terms with the fact that unexpected is to be expected, anywhere anytime.

 Helen Keller has beautifully summarized the essence of education in her following words.

 “ The highest result of education is tolerance.”

 We spend decades of our lifetimes acquiring ‘education’ and if after all these years of labor our education does not inculcate seeds of tolerance in the garden of our character, then we better be worried.
 Any ideology that distinguishes one group from other on the basis of race, color, religion, and ethnicity should raise alarm bells as a potential trigger of suppression.
 Hatred will only beget more hatred.
 Period.